A simple method for making traditional British pancakes - perfect every time! Plus, plenty of ideas for sweet and savoury pancake toppings.

 Instructions

-- Add the flour to a large mixing bowl, and make a well in the centre.
-Crack in the eggs, and gradually whisk together.
+• Add the flour to a large mixing bowl, and make a well in the centre.

-- Add the milk a little at a time, whisking until smooth (don't worry if a few small lumps remain, you won't notice them in the finished pancakes).
+• Gradually add the milk mixture to the flour a little at a time, whisking until smooth (don't worry if a few small lumps remain, you won't notice them in the finished pancakes).
 The batter will be fairly thin.

 Nutrition